 Nature and History: The Rock of Gibraltar

 For most visitors the main attraction is the Rock and its famous colony of macaque monkeys.
 If you take the cable car in both directions you could easily see them in a couple of hours, but there is much more to the Rock than this.
 The whole of the Upper Rock is a nature reserve, covered in Mediterranean trees and plants, with an abundant bird population.
-It is criss-crossed with hiking trails, and a little way from the top is the spectacular St Michael’s Cave (more about this in a later post).
+It is criss-crossed with hiking trails, and a little way from the top is the spectacular St Michael’s Cave.

 If you’re interested in military history (which I’m not!) you could spend days exploring the sites of sieges and military operations from the earliest times.
 Gibraltar has always been of vital strategic importance and you’ll find batteries, cannons and military installations all over the Rock and the town.
 You can visit the Great Siege Tunnels, a massive defence system constructed in the 18th century and used again during World War II.
 And there are military cemeteries, most notably the Trafalgar Cemetery, the resting place of some of those who died at the Battle of Trafalgar.

-But I was more interested in the town walls and defences (I’ll be writing about this soon).
+But I was more interested in the town walls and defences.
 And in the Town Museum, with exhibits including the 14th century baths (said to be one of the best preserved Moorish bath houses in Europe) and an exploration of Gibraltar’s Neolithic history.